udoprog/musli/crates/musli/README.md

 The heavy lifting in user code is done through the [Encode] and [Decode] derives.
 They are both documented in the [derives] module.

-Where Müsli differs in approach is that we don't make use of the visitor pattern.
+Where Müsli differs in approach is that we don't make as heavy use of the visitor pattern.
 Instead the encoding interacts with the framework through encoding interfaces that describe "what it wants" and leverages GATs to make the API efficient and ergonomic.

 <br>